 Choline plays numerous roles in the body.
 This essential nutrient is involved in multiple metabolic pathways, and is needed for the production of acetylcholine, a neurotransmitter implicated in memory, mood, and muscle control.
+A reduction in the release of acetylcholine may contribute to the development of fatigue and exercise performance impairment.
 Choline is found in all cells of the body, providing a vital structural component to cell membranes.
 Choline can also impact early brain development and regulate the function of genes or how they are "expressed".
 Although some choline is produced by the body, dietary sources of choline are necessary to meet daily needs.
-A number of factors contribute to individual choline needs, such as estrogen levels, pregnancy and lactation, age, athletic activity, as well as dietary methionine, betaine and folate.
+Athletes experience muscle damage through high volume and high intensity training.
+A deficient or suboptimal status of choline may place additional stressors on an athlete's ability to recover, repair and adapt to their given training stimulus.
 Research also shows that variation in the MTHFD1 and PEMT genes also impact dietary choline needs.